Dermatologic Procedures Course Description

 Dermatologic Procedures is a two-day course.

 Patients expect primary care clinicians to care for skin problems.
 New techniques allow rapid assessment and treatment with less scarring.
-Although often neglected in residency training, various skin procedures can and should be daily in your practice.
+Although often neglected in residency training, various skin procedures can and should be performed daily in your practice.
 Why refer the patients out when you can diagnose and treat most of them?
-This dermatology CME course includes a dermatology training for common skin procedures, including skin anesthesia, skin biopsy techniques, cryosurgery, electrosurgery, nail procedures, dermoscopy, and coding.
-Over 1,000 actual clinical slides are used in addition to text to review treatment of lipomas, cysts, ingrown toenails, warts, skin tags, chalazions, abscesses, actinics, seborrheics, basal cell, and squamous cell cancers, malignant melanomas, and much more.
+This dermatology CME course includes training for common skin procedures, including skin anesthesia, common nerve blocks, skin biopsy techniques, cryosurgery, electrosurgery, surgical excisions/repairs, dermoscopy, and coding.
+Over 1,000 actual clinical slides are used in addition to text to review treatment of lipomas, cysts, warts, skin tags, chalazions, abscesses, actinics, seborrheics, basal cell cancer, squamous cell cancer, malignant melanoma, and much more.